Bugs

 1

-UPDATE object_usage SET flags=flags+1 WHERE obj#=:1 and bitand(flags, 1)=0;
+UPDATE object_usage SET flags=flags+1 WHERE obj#=:1 AND bitand(flags, 1)=0;

 To check whether the index was used, you can query the view v$object_usage.
 Unfortunately, the view definition contains a where clause to list only indexes of the current schema.